 Fort Collins, CO, should be among the last few cities during your road trip from Portland to Denver.
 This college town offers you easy access to the world-famous Rocky Mountain National Park.
 RVers can refuel in the city, head over to the nearby national park, and make their way back before sunset.

 You'll encounter so many amazing places as you travel from Portland to Denver.
 If you complete the road trip via RV, you can enjoy everything without worrying about lodging or transportation.
 Renting an RV will also offer you ample time to get to the nearby attractions before returning to your original route.
-Since most destination in the American West are quite spread out, it's good to have some flexibility in your travel plan.
+Since most destinations in the American West are quite spread out, it's good to have some flexibility in your travel plan.
+For the trip back, check out Denver to Portland.